Luton Lecture in General Psychiatry 9/16 | Donald C. Goff, MD

 Summary

 An important model for early psychosis suggests that hippocampal activity at rest is increased in early psychosis and associated with hippocampal atrophy.
 The increased hippocampal activity may drive psychosis and the hippocampal volume loss may be associated with a poor clinical course.
-In treatment naïve schizophrenia patients we found significant hippocampal atrophy during the first 8 weeks of antipsychotic treatment associated with duration of untreated psychosis (DUP) and markers of inflammation, oxidative stress and reduced brain neurotrophic factor (BDNF); no additional atrophy was observed during 12 months of maintenance treatment.
+In treatment naïve schizophrenia patients we found significant hippocampal atrophy during the first eight weeks of antipsychotic treatment associated with duration of untreated psychosis (DUP) and markers of inflammation, oxidative stress and reduced brain neurotrophic factor (BDNF); no additional atrophy was observed during 12 months of maintenance treatment.
 To correct a possible deficit of BDNF in early psychosis, we conducted a trial of citalopram in stabilized first episode patients and observed improvement in negative symptoms compared to placebo in patients with long DUP but no effect on hippocampal volume.
 We are now studying whether levetiracetam might attenuate elevated hippocampal activation in early psychosis as a potential protective treatment to reduce psychosis and protect against hippocampal atrophy.
 Results of a pilot placebo-controlled dose-finding trial will be presented.